 The HIM track emphasizes management and administration of health care data and information systems.
 The HI track addresses design and development of information systems, with an emphasis on applied clinical informatics.

-Both tracks requires 36 total credit hours.
-The course schedule covers three semesters for each of two years.
-An additional five hours are required for MHIIM degree with RHIA eligibility.
+Both tracks require 36 total credit hours.
+The program spans six semesters and can be completed in two years.
+An additional five hours of electives are required for MHIIM degree with RHIA eligibility.

 Certificate graduates may choose to apply to the MHIIM program.
 Semester credit hours with a grade of "B" or higher are transferable to the MHIIM.